Taft In The Community

 Greater Chicago Food Depository

 Taft members volunteer throughout the year packing and sorting bulk items into individual and family portions for delivery to multiple distribution sites.
-As Chicago’s food bank, this nonprofit food distribution and training center is committed to ending hunger in the community, working through a network of 650 pantries, soup kitchens and shelters to serve 678,000 adults and children in Cook County every year.
+As Chicago’s food bank, this nonprofit food distribution and training center is committed to ending hunger in the community, working through a network of 700 pantries, soup kitchens, and shelters to serve 170,000 meals for adults and children in Cook County every day.

-Taft supports and assists the Illinois State Bar Association, the Just the Beginning Foundation and other Chicago law firms in sponsoring and hosting a number of interactive programs on legal topics for minority high school students throughout the year.
-Both principal seminar program partner organizations have long been committed to increasing diversity in the legal profession.
+Taft supports Just the Beginning Foundation in sponsoring and hosting a number of interactive programs on legal topics for minority high school students throughout the year, including their summer leadership institute.
+Partner Daniel Saeedi serves on the board of directors of the organization.

 Ralph Waldo Emerson School 58

-Since 2011, Taft has contributed and pledged more than $1 million to Ralph Waldo Emerson School 58.
-Taft developed a program with the school that supports areas of need and improvement.
-The main areas of focus are fund and support the after school program and to increase academic achievement.
-Taft employees are also involved with the students through tutoring, mentoring and volunteering their time and talents.
-In 2018, Taft announced it will sponsor life-changing microgrants through Centers for Working Families (CWF).
-Taft pledged a $40,000 gift to the Breaking Barriers Grant Program to help put Central Indiana’s most vulnerable neighbors on the path to financial stability.
+Since 2011, Taft has contributed and pledged more than $1.4 million to Ralph Waldo Emerson School 58.
+With employee donations through the firm’s United Way of Central Indiana campaign, Taft supports an after school program and additional learning opportunities to support academic achievement.
+Taft employees are also involved with the students through tutoring, mentoring, and volunteering their time and talents.
+In addition, Taft sponsors life-changing microgrants through the Centers for Working Families (CWF) and pledges support to the Breaking Barriers Grant Program to help put Central Indiana’s most vulnerable neighbors on the path to financial stability.

 Taft's Dayton office proudly sponsors the annual Ribbon of Hope Luncheon, a fundraiser for women's wellness.
-More than 400 business and community leaders attend the event, which includes a nationally known speaker who presents on breast cancer and women's health issues.
+More than 400 business and community leaders attend the event featuring a nationally known speaker who presents on breast cancer and women's health issues.

 Twin Cities Habitat for Humanity